South Asia Regional Studies, MA

 The Department of South Asia Studies (SAST) offers PhD and MA degrees, attracting exceptional students from around the world.
 Candidates for the MA develop a broad knowledge of disciplines relevant to the study of South Asia and competency in a South Asian language at an Intermediate-High level equivalent to a minimum of two years of study.

-If students elect to write a Master’s Thesis they must produce a piece of original research that includes sources in South Asian languages.
+If students elect to write a Master’s Thesis they must produce a piece of original research that includes sources in a South Asian language.

 A minimum of 12 course units are required.